linkeddatacenter/kees/README.md

 ### Default data quality

-If no explicit data quality observation records are present in the knowledge base, this axiom SHOULD applies:
+If no explicit data quality observation records are present in the knowledge base, this axiom SHOULD apply:

 ```sparql
 CONSTRUCT {